ahsan37/Gene-Analyzer/README.md

 **Disclaimer**: This tool is an independent project and is not affiliated with or endorsed by Exa.ai.

-ExaGene is an open-source tool that analyzes 23andMe raw genetic data to provide insights based on current scientific research.
+ExaGene is a tool that analyzes 23andMe raw genetic data to provide insights based on current scientific research.
 It uses AI to search and summarize relevant research papers for your specific genetic variants.

 <img src="docs/screenshot.png" alt="ExaGene Screenshot" width="800"/>